savelmtr/django-machina-search/README.md

 # Django-machina search
 Search module for forum engine [django-machina](https://github.com/ellmetha/django-machina).
-It performs search using postgres full text search engine or sqlite `LIKE` queries.
+It performs search using postgres full text search engine and (when postgres cannot be used) sqlite `LIKE` queries.

 ## Installation
 You may perform these commands in you environment: